-We have employment agreements with certain executives of Bio-Reference which provide for compensation and certain other benefits and for severance payments under certain circumstances.
-During the year ended December 31, 2016, we recognized \$17.9 million of severance costs pursuant to these employment agreements as a component of Selling, general and administrative expense.
+We have employment agreements with certain executives of BioReference which provide for compensation and certain other benefits and for severance payments under certain circumstances.
+During the years ended December 31, 2017 and 2016, we recognized \$5.8 million and \$17.9 million, respectively, of severance costs pursuant to these employment agreements as a component of Selling, general and administrative expense.

-At December 31, 2016, we were committed to make future purchases for inventory and other items in 2017 that occur in the ordinary course of business under various purchase arrangements with fixed purchase provisions aggregating \$90.3 million.
+At December 31, 2017, we were committed to make future purchases for inventory and other items in 2018 that occur in the ordinary course of business under various purchase arrangements with fixed purchase provisions aggregating \$82.2 million.